WorkRamp LEARN Virtual Summit is November 8th! Reimagine how to approach learning at work.

 Demand Gen’s 2022 Content Preferences report found that buyers were only interested in spending 5 to 30 minutes on content, so consider that as you build your sales materials.

-Identify the target audience of each sales asset
+2. Identify the target audience for each sales asset

 Many companies have multiple target audiences, and your sales reps need to know exactly what content to use for which prospects.
-If your sales team has to dig through a lot of irrelevant content, they likely won’t use it at all.
+If your sales team has to dig through a lot of irrelevant content, they likely won’t use it.

-Your sales CMS can make it easy to divide content by lead type so your sales team will have no problem finding exactly what they need without having to rework content intended for an entirely different audience.
+Your sales CMS can make it easy to divide content by lead type, so your sales team will have no problem finding exactly what they need without reworking content intended for an entirely different audience.

-Along with organizing content by lead, be sure to categorize your sales assets based on what part of the sales process they apply to.
+Along with organizing content by lead, be sure to categorize your sales assets based on what part of the sales process they are in.
 For example, you might have folders for each stage, so a sales rep only needs to open that folder to find everything relevant to that sales stage.

 Have content that could serve multiple purposes?
-Some CMSes let you tag multiple stage labels for a single asset.
+Some CMSs let you tag multiple stage labels for a single asset.
 Doing this takes the guesswork out for your reps.

 Finally, you’ll want to ensure that all sales content is effective.
-You can talk to sales reps, measure results when specific assets are used, and get customer feedback to find out which materials matter most in their decisions.
+You can talk to sales reps, measure results when specific assets are used, and get customer feedback to determine which materials matter most in their decisions.

 These results can help you update or improve sales assets as needed.
-Or, you might discover one asset simply isn’t doing what you anticipated, and it needs to be removed from the process.
+Or, you might discover that one asset isn’t doing what you anticipated and needs to be removed from the process.

 Your sales content is never done—there is always more content to create, update, and improve.